albandri-alhareth/akked-main/README.md

 - Pixelation.
 - Tokenization.

-The user can review the protected output before approving the disclosure.

 ### Step 5: Protection and Validity Settings

 The user selects the period during which the proof will remain valid.

-The available periods may range from five minutes to thirty days, depending on the selected verification scenario.

-The platform also calculates a privacy score and adds a dynamic watermark connected to the intended recipient and purpose.
+The platform calculates a privacy score and adds a dynamic watermark connected to the intended recipient and purpose.

 ### Step 6: Proof Issuance

-After the user approves the protected version, Akked issues a digital proof containing:
+After approval, Akked issues a digital proof containing:

-- The required verification result.
+- The approved verification result.
 - A unique proof reference number.
 - A QR code.
 - A SHA-256 cryptographic digest.
-- The recipient’s information.
+- The requesting organization.
 - The verification purpose.
+- The creation date.
-- The proof expiration time.
+- The expiration time.
+- The current proof status.

 The proof does not display the concealed personal information.